First ever Good Food East Sussex Month preparing to reshape the local future of food

 Events taking place during the month include a game cookery masterclass with local chef Angela Carter at South Brockwells Farm in Wealden, the Lewes Climate Hub Food Festival, Guest Grower mornings at Rooted in Eastbourne, and celebration events for local food services in Hastings and Rother.

-“Almost 3 out of 10 workers in East Sussex work in the food sector – that’s much higher than in other areas of the country.
+Alex added: “Almost 3 out of 10 workers in East Sussex work in the food sector – that’s much higher than in other areas of the country.
 Compare us to East Anglia – we have more local food business than them, though their population is five times ours.
-East Sussex is truly a food county – how can we maximise this potential?”
+East Sussex is truly a food county – how can we maximise this potential?

 The launch of the Good Food East Sussex network and the first Good Food East Sussex Month will begin some of these conversations, and bring people together to see how we can make these ideas a reality.